codebanesr/llms-client/CODE_OF_CONDUCT.md

 ## Reporting and Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [contact email or other appropriate contact information].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [shanur.cse.nitap@gmail.com].
 All complaints will be reviewed and investigated promptly and fairly.

 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Any individual who violates this Code of Conduct may be temporarily or permanently banned from the project's community spaces, as determined by the project team.